dylankane/Match-It/README.md

 ### Typography

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

 I have used two fonts for the text on this application.
 The font "Comfotaa" and the font "Space Mono".I used google fonts for these.
 Below is a link to the two fonts.